-The "Federal Research Station for Fruit, Wine and Horticulture" in the city of the same name on Lake Zurich in the Swiss canton Zurich was founded in 1890.
-The main event was through phylloxera and mildew in the second half of the 19th century caused huge damage in viticulture.
-Today, she is primarily responsible for German-speaking Switzerland.
-The Institute also manages some vineyards on Lake Zurich.
+The "Federal Research Center for Fruit, Wine and Horticulture" in the town of the same name on Lake Zurich in the Swiss canton Zurich was founded in 1890.
+The main reason was through phylloxera and mildew in the second half of the 19th century caused tremendous damage to viticulture.
+Today she is primarily responsible for German-speaking Switzerland.
+The institute also manages some vineyards on Lake Zurich.
 The first director of the institute was Professor DDr.
-Hermann Müller-Thurgau (1850-1927), who here in Geisenheim (Rheingau) begun work on the new breed named after him Müller-Thurgau finished.
+Hermann Müller-Thurgau (1850-1927), who started work on the new breed named after him in Geisenheim (Rheingau) Müller-Thurgau finished.
 The main tasks are consulting, training and research and development.
-The well-known biologist Dr. Otto Schneider-Orelli (1880-1965) was involved in the study of plant physiological, entomological (insect) and mycological (fungi) problems at the beginning of the 20th century.
+The well-known biologist Dr. Otto Schneider-Orelli (1880-1965) worked at this institute at the beginning of the 20th century in the study of plant physiological, entomological (insects) and mycological (fungi) problems.

-In 1981, Professor Hans Tanner in collaboration with Carla Zanier, the chemical compound trichloroanisole (TCA) for the first time as the cause of the corked identified.
-In the Beverage Microbiology working group, pure yeasts have been selected for vinification since the 1970s.
+In 1981, Professor Hans Tanner, in collaboration with Carla Zanier, first identified the chemical compound trichloroanisole (TCA) as the cause of the corked identified.
+In the beverage microbiology group, pure-growing yeasts have been selected for winemaking since the 1970s.
 Particularly successful yeasts are Lalvin W15 and Lalvin W27.
-Other focal points are the use of beneficials in the vineyard as well as controlling pests by the disrupter, A similar institute responsible for Italian and French speaking Switzerland is Changins in the canton of Vaud.
-The two stations were in early 2006 under the administration of Agroscope Changins-Wädenswil summarized.
+Another focus is the use of beneficials in the vineyard and control of pests by the disrupter, A similar institute is responsible for Italian- and French-speaking Switzerland Changins in the canton of Vaud.
+The two stations were managed by Agroscope Changins-Wädenswil summarized.